percona/pmm/docs/how-to/configure.md

 Alertmanager manages alerts, de-duplicating, grouping, and routing them to the appropriate receiver or display component.

-This section lets you configure integration of VictoriaMetrics with an external Alertmanager.
+This section lets you configure how VictoriaMetrics integrates with an external Alertmanager.

 !!! hint alert alert-success "Tip"
     If possible, use [Integrated Alerting](../get-started/alerting.md) instead of Alertmanager.